 - (i) Make sure that the police know what the timelines are (such as when a child victim or alleged perpetrator is expected at home) so its response can be prioritized accordingly.
-The police also require time to make arrangements for an investigation. - (ii) As the safety and protection of the student is the Board's paramount concern, the Principal should inform the police regarding the child victim or her/his family circumstances which may help in the investigation.
-In addition, the Principal should ask the following questions in respect to the victim and the alleged perpetrator: - (iii) How and when should the parents be contacted? - (ii) Will the victim/perpetrator be interviewed? - (iii) Do the investigators plan to come to the school or home?
-When? - (iv) Will they be investigating or only consulting? - (v) May the victim/perpetrator go home after school if the interview has not yet taken place?
-If the victim is a child who is scheduled for child care can the child be released to the child care centre?
-What information can be shared with the childcare centre? - (vi) If no interview of the victim has taken place, and the victim is under 16, do the police have instructions for the supervision of the child? - (vii) What should the Principal do if the parent of the victim/perpetrator arrives at the school? - (viii) What information can be shared with the victim/perpetrator and her/his parent(s) if the interview has not yet taken place?
+The police also require time to make arrangements for an investigation. - (ii) As the safety and protection of the student is the Board's paramount concern, the Principal should inform the police regarding the child victim or her/his family circumstances and status at the hospital which may help in the investigation.
+In addition, the Principal should ask the following questions in respect to the victim and the alleged perpetrator:

+- (iii) How and when should the parents be contacted? - (iv) Will the victim/perpetrator be interviewed? - (v) Do the investigators plan to come to the school, hospital or home?
+When? - (vi) Will they be investigating or only consulting? - (vii)May the child go home after school if the interview has not yet taken place?
+If the child is an inpatient, can the child return to the unit?
+What information can be shared with the hospital? - (viii) If no interview of the victim has taken place, and the victim is under 16, do the police have instructions for the supervision of the child? - (ix) What should the Principal do if the parent of the victim/perpetrator arrives at the school? - (x) What information can be shared with the victim/perpetrator and her/his parent(s) if the interview has not yet taken place?